 If immediate cash flow is more important to you than long-term savings, you should have an easy way to change the amount you contribute each pay period to your retirement plan.

-If your plan allows it, you may borrow from your own account balance and pay yourself back through loan repayments via a payroll deduction.
+If your plan allows it, you may borrow from your account balance and repay yourself through loan repayments via a payroll deduction.
 If your employment terminates, most plans permit loans to be taken soon after separation of employment.

-If you find yourself in a time of financial hardship (defined as an immediate and heavy financial need – medical expenses, burial expenses, to avoid foreclosure on the primary residence), you may be able to withdraw funds from your plan without facing tax penalties.
-We are closely watching whether the government will permit hardship withdrawals to be made more easily in today’s unique environment.
-In the meantime, hardships are only available if the plan allows it – or your employer amends the plan to allow them – and an application with proof of hardship must be approved by the plan administrator.
+If you find yourself in a time of financial hardship (defined as an immediate and heavy financial need—medical expenses, burial expenses, to avoid foreclosure on the primary residence), you may be able to withdraw funds from your plan without facing tax penalties.
+While the CARES Act provided specific guidelines for coronavirus-related hardships, it's crucial to check with your plan administrator for current hardship withdrawal options as they may have been updated or expanded based on more recent legislation, like the SECURE 2.0 Act.
+In the meantime, hardships are only available if the plan allows it—or your employer amends the plan to allow them—and the plan administrator must approve an application with proof of hardship.

-Some plans offer an opportunity for participants to withdraw from their retirement plan even if they cannot satisfy the hardship standard and while they’re still employed by the plan sponsor.
+Some plans offer an opportunity for savers to withdraw from their retirement plan even if they cannot satisfy the hardship standard while they’re still employed by the business.
 There may be an age requirement to access funds from a safe harbor plan, so be sure to check your plan to confirm whether you qualify for this type of withdrawal.

 Please note that there is some talk of forgiving certain penalties in light of the current situation.
 We will keep you updated on any relevant changes.